 The Bioluminescent Octopus emits a blue-green light from about 40 modified suckers, photophores, present in a single row between the pairs of cirri on the underside of the arms.
 The distance between these decreases towards the ends of the arms with the light becoming fainter.

-Interestingly, the animal does not emit light continuously.
-It could do so for a period of five minutes after suitable stimulation.
+Interestingly, the animal does not emit light all the time.
+This usually happens for a period of five minutes after suitable stimulation.
 Some of the photophores emit a continuous stream of faint light, while others are much brighter and switch on and off in a cyclical pattern, producing a twinkling effect.